StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 IBKR Trader Workstation (TWS) gallery

-If you already know the difference between a put and a call option but want to continue developing your options chops, Power E*TRADE is a winner.
-Though it’s perfectly fine to trade virtual stocks, the options tools will make you feel like you have a stock analyst behind you (in a good way, not a creepy way).
+Why E*TRADE is best for new options traders: If you already know the difference between a put and a call option but want to continue developing your options chops, Power E*TRADE is a winner.
+Though it’s also a perfectly fine platform for trading virtual stocks, the options tools will make you feel like you have a stock analyst next to you guiding your hand.
 It’s neither overly complicated nor so basic that it’s useless to experienced investors.
-Bloomberg video is free on Power E*TRADE.
-Real-time quotes are free with a $1,000 balance.
+Bloomberg video is free on Power E*TRADE and real-time quotes are free with a $1,000 balance.

-E*TRADE offers mobile virtual trading on its Power E*TRADE mobile app, but not on its flagship mobile app, so make sure to download the correct app if you want to paper trade.
+E*TRADE offers mobile simulated trading on its Power E*TRADE mobile app, but not on its flagship mobile app, so make sure to download the correct app if you want to paper trade.
+Power E*TRADE app’s intuitive design and real-time data make it a solid choice for beginners exploring more advanced trading strategies anyway.
+With mobile charting that boasts over 100 indicators and customizable options screeners, it stands out for those wanting a more expert but still user-friendly paper trading experience.

 Power E*TRADE Mobile app gallery